-We were commissioned by a young couple to design a new build family home on a large garden plot of a family members house.
-The site is a infill corner plot on a quiet lane in the village of Radwinter with a considerable amount of space that needs to be maintained to enjoy as amenity space for both houses.
+We were commissioned by a young couple to design a new-build family home on a large garden plot of a family members house.
+The site is an infill corner plot on a quiet lane in the village of Radwinter with a considerable amount of space that needs to be maintained to enjoy as amenity space for both houses.

 Our initial approach was to analyse the site, the context and the surrounding properties to give us a clear perspective of what could be achieved and where to place the house on this large open plot.
 The site has a dominant large oak tree set within the grounds that we felt could work as a focal point for the house design to work around.
 In addition, by placing the house near to this tree we could set the building well into the site to reduce any impact on the surrounding context.

 We designed three different house designs using concepts from the analysis and clear concise stories that would work on this plot.
 Each scheme tested different room arrangements, styles and materials to give a series of ideas for the clients to review on this blank canvas.